isa/blog/src/documents/2014/what-is-docker-what-makes-it-different-from-vms.html.md

    - development
 ---

-# What is Docker and What Makes It Different From VMs
+# What is Docker and What Makes It Different From VMs?

 ## PAAS will be a really big in the near future.
 Considering the automation of the infrastructure and whole devops movement, I believe Docker stands a great chance.